codebug-us/html-style-guide/README.md

         <div id='parent'>
           <h1>Welcome!</h1>
           <p id='child'>
             Look at this beautiful paragraph indentation!
-I looks like my favorite code to read.
+It looks like my favorite code to read.
           </p>
           <h2>Here is a list!</h2>
           <ul>
-            <li>I am a list item!</li>
+            <li>I am a list item with few words!</li>
             <li>
-              When a list item is long enough to be split into multiple lines the text gets wrapped and indented much like a paragraph tag, with the list item tag indented once within the unordered list tag and the text indented once with in the list item tag.
+              When a list item is long enough to be split into multiple lines the text gets wrapped and indented much like the paragraph tag above, with the list item tag indented once within the unordered list tag and the text indented once with in the list item tag.
             <li>
-            <li>One list item more for good meaure</li>
+            <li>One more list item for good meaure</li>
           <ul>
         </div>
       ```